-As a Christian community living in the early twenty-first century, those insights can help us to understand the message of John's Gospel for us.
+As a Christian community living in the early twenty-first century, an understanding of those issues can help us to understand the message of John's Gospel for us today.

 That task is made more difficult, however, because we do not hear John's Gospel read in full on Sundays throughout the year.
 Instead, we hear it in sections.
 We listen to John's account of the Passion on Good Friday.
 We read other sections during the Easter Season.